suryakamalog/omr-model/README.md

 # OMRScan
-An application that lets you scan and grade OMR sheets quickly.
+Python model built with OpenCV that lets you scan and grade OMR sheets quickly.

-## Features
-* Scan multiple OMR sheets at once.
-* Handle multiple subjects through single app.
-* Store all results in a downloadable format.
-* Rescan of same paper won't create unnecessary documents.
-* Change actual answers of question paper anytime.
-* Easy re-evaluation process.

 ## Working of model